-Cellulose Fibre is generally regarded as safe for use in food and cosmetics.
+Guargum is generally regarded as safe for use in food and cosmetics.
 However, this does not suggest it is safe when inhaled from smoking cigarettes.
-The entire cellulose fibre added to the cigarette is burnt while smoking.
-Many harmful compounds are formed that can either irritate the eyes and upper parts of the airways (e.g. acrolein), or cause cancer, such as polycyclic aromatic hydrocarbons, benzo[a]pyrene, benzene, furan, and formaldehyde.
-These compounds have been classified as human cancer-causing agents by the International Agency for Research on Cancer, (a leading expert cancer organisation).
+When a cigarette is burnt, the guar gum present produces several toxic compounds that are either well-known to cause cancer in humans (e.g. formaldehyde, benzo[a]pyrene and benzene) or thought to possibly cause cancer in humans (e.g. acetaldehyde and styrene) as defined by the International Agency for Research on Cancer (a leading expert cancer organisation).

-The use of cellulose fibres may be indirectly harmful due to the formation of compounds called aldehydes (e.g. acetaldehyde), which can make cigarettes more addictive by enhancing the addictive potential of nicotine.
+Furthermore, the use of guar gum may be indirectly harmful due to the formation of compounds called aldehydes (e.g. acetaldehyde), which can make cigarettes more addictive by enhancing the addictive potential of nicotine.
 Aldehydes are very reactive and produce other compounds such as the substance harman, which can also make cigarettes more addictive due to its mood-enhancing effect on the brain.
-This can ultimately lead to more cigarettes being smoked and thus greater exposure to the toxic substances in cigarette smoke.